AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 ---
 # Add Rules

-To build a rule, the first step is to use the rule editor to define the conditions in the shopper's query text that trigger the associated event(s).
+To build a rule, the first step is to use the rule editor to define the conditions in the shopper's query text that trigger the associated events.
 Then, complete the rule details, test the results, and publish the rule.

 ## Step 1: Add a rule